poojasundar15/Hacker-Rank-Problems-Scala/README.md

-# Hacker-Rank-Problem(Solutions)-Scala
+# Hacker-Rank-Problem(Solutions)
-Simple problems are solved, in 'SCALA programming language' using different functions, recursion and tail recursion.
+Simple and function based problems are solved, in 'SCALA programming language' using different functions, recursion and tail recursion.